SirWumpus/post4/README.md

 - - -
 ### ABORT
 ( `i*x` -- ) ( R: `j*x` -- )
-Throw -1.
+Throw abort (-1).
 Clear the data stack and perform a `QUIT`, which clears the return stack too.

 - - -
 ### ABORT" ccc"